tczagany/wiim-display/README.md

     * Sleep on power disconnect = true

 * Deactivate any screen lock to enable the auto starting

-# Usage on Android

-Put the phone on a wall charger and press the power button.
+After the setup procedure power off and disconnect the phone from the pc, put the phone on a wall charger and press the power button.
 All the other tricks must be done automatically.
 If disconnect or power down the charger the phone must go in sleep mode until it gets power again.

 Installation and first build steps: